 The Border Terrier is also hypoallergenic with a relatively short coat, so grooming won’t be too much of a problem.
 They don’t need an exuberant amount of energy, like with other terriers, but a daily walk and some human interaction will suffice.

-The Papillon is one of the 10 smartest dog breeds in the world!
-When it comes to learning tricks and commands, few dogs can learn quicker than the Papillon.
-First time owners should have no problems blowing through basic obedience training.
+The Papillon is one of the 10 most intelligent dog breeds in the world!
+When it comes to learning tricks or commands, few dogs can learn faster than the Papillon.
+First time owners should have no problems with basic obedience training.

 But what truly makes the Papillon a low maintenance dog is how clean they are.
 These dogs do not have a strong dog odor.
 Plus, they tend to do their own grooming.
 However, you’ll want to regularly check their ears, as they can get infected.

-Papillons can be lively and energetic, but that doesn’t mean they need a lot of exercise.
-They’ll need roughly 30 minutes each day to remain healthy and happy.
+Papillons can be lively and energetic, but that doesn’t necessarily mean they need a lot of exercise.
+They will require roughly 30 minutes each day to remain healthy and happy.
 Most of the time, they prefer to hang out in the comfort of your lap.

-The Dachshund was originally bred as an active hunting dog.
+The Dachshund was originally bred to be an active hunting dog.
 But in recent years, they’ve been widely touted as a lovable companion.
 So while they still retain their enthusiasm and liveliness from the past, Doxies are also be low maintenance lap dogs.

 It’s worth noting that these little dogs tend to be stubborn.
-As a result, they score poorly in both obedience and working intelligence.
+As a result, they score poorly in “obedience & working intelligence.”
 Nevertheless, Dachshunds are clever dogs with a loyalty seen in few breeds.
 For this reason, obedience training will vary.